 - Someone you’ve nominated to act on your behalf (like a family member or trusted friend)

-Generally, your appointed agency will collect 100% of your rental income, file the required tax returns, and pay your rental income tax (20% of your earnings) directly to Revenue.
+Your appointed agency will usually collect 100% of your rental income, file the required tax returns, and pay your rental income tax (20% of your earnings) directly to Revenue.

 - Be resident in Ireland